psychcomposite/psychcomposite.github.io/framework/primitives/unwavering.md

 ### Characteristics

-social ques are not very important, feels disconnected, less flexible about personal values/convictions, personal feelings are of utmost importance, values are rarely just copied from group and/or society, less likely to experience alexithymia
+social cues are not very important, feels disconnected, less flexible about personal values/convictions, personal feelings are of utmost importance, values are rarely just copied from group and/or society, less likely to experience alexithymia